pachyderm/docs/content/latest/reference/helm-values/cloudsql-auth-proxy.md

 {{% /notice %}}
 ## About

-The CloudSQL Auth Proxy section configures the [CloudSQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/connect-auth-proxy) for deploying Pachyderm on GCP with CloudSQL.
+The CloudSQL Auth Proxy section configures the [CloudSQL Auth Proxy](https://cloud.google.com/sql/docs/mysql/connect-auth-proxy) for deploying MLDM on GCP with CloudSQL.

 ## Values